open-mmlab/mmdetection/docs/en/user_guides/finetune.md

 There are two steps to finetune a model on a new dataset.

-- Add support for the new dataset following [Tutorial 2: Customize Datasets](customize_dataset.md).
+- Add support for the new dataset following [Customize Datasets](../advanced_guides/customize_dataset.md).
 - Modify the configs as will be discussed in this tutorial.

 Take the finetuning process on Cityscapes Dataset as an example, the users need to modify five parts in the config.